Final Fantasy XIV: Shadowbringers: Gameplay

 Gameplay at large remains unchanged from Final Fantasy XIV: players interact with each other in a responsive persistent world.
 Maximum level increased to 80, with changes to improve flow and preserve job identity.
 Tank jobs lost the penalty to damage while focused on holding enemy attention, based on player feedback.
 Resources, such as magic points, were rebalanced for ease of use.
 Two new jobs were added, Gunbreaker and Dancer.
-Gunbreaker, a tank, wields gunblades, taking from Final Fantasy VIII where these weapons first appeared.
-Dancer, a ranged damage-dealer, wields chakrams, drawing inspiration from real-world folk dances, with an emphasis on "encouraging allies."
+Gunbreaker, a tank, wields gunblades, taking inspiration from Final Fantasy VIII where these weapons first appeared.
+Dancer, a ranged damage-dealer, wields chakrams, drawing inspiration from real-world folk dances, with an emphasis on "encouraging allies".
 The team added a new tank job to balance the number of main and secondary tanks, and a new ranged damage dealer as one had not been added for several years.
 They refrained from adding a new healer job in order to maintain game balance between the three existing healers.

 New to Shadowbringers, players may enter dungeons using computer-controlled "Trust" companions rather than other players.
 These companions vary based on when the dungeon occurs in the story, and have unique dialogue.
 This system takes inspiration from the Gambit system in Final Fantasy XII, and the characters are programmed to take actions reflecting their personality.
 Trust supports players new to or unfamiliar with online games, eliminates the wait for matching to other players when used, and provides experience points for secondary jobs.
 Further providing experience points, Shadowbringers quests outside the Main Scenario Quest now scale between levels 70 and 80.
 Role quests for the different combat, crafting, and gathering job teach aspects of these roles while expanding on the story and history of the First.

-The Main Story of A Realm Reborn was also given a major overhaul in the 5.3 patch.
-Many quests and objectives deemed to be unnecessary have been removed from the Main Story Quest for new players, especially in patch content for A Realm Reborn.
-Flight became unlocked for players in A Realm Reborn areas after completing its original Main Story.
-Further, a New Game Plus mode was added, allowing players to replay certain Main and Side Story quests.
+The main story of A Realm Reborn was also given a major overhaul in the 5.3 patch.
+Many quests and objectives deemed to be unnecessary have been removed from the main story quest for new players, especially in patch content for A Realm Reborn.
+Flight became unlocked for players in A Realm Reborn areas after completing its original main story.
+Further, a New Game Plus mode was added, allowing players to replay certain main and side story quests.